tnohrer/TheGooseForceOAuth/README.md

    - Click Save
 2. After saving, wait ~10 minutes for settings to propagate
 3. Get the Consumer Key from Manage > View Consumer Details
-4. Share the Consumer Key with your team
+4. Share the Consumer Key with your team in accordance to your own security practices IE: OnePass, etc

 ### For Users
 1. Install the Goose extension